tomohisa/dcb-events.github.io/docs/glossary.md

 !!! info

-    DCB can be used without Event Sourcing, see [DCB without Event Sourcing](advanced/dcb-without-event-sourcing.md)
+    DCB can be used without Event Sourcing, see "DCB without Event Sourcing" (tbd)

 ## Event Store